This incredibly tasty prawn and mango curry is an old favourite of mine.

-While the supermarkets are full of many types of ready-made paste and sauces, I prefer to cook from scratch – once I’d started doing it there was no going back as the taste of this is far superior to anything ready-made.
+While the supermarkets are full of many types of ready-made paste and sauces, I prefer to cook from scratch, making my own curry pastes and sauces.
+Once I started doing it there was no going back as the taste of this is far superior to anything ready-made.

 And really, it may be a bit more time-consuming to make this mango and prawn curry but it’s not difficult to do – and the result is simply amazing.